CaoJamie/AS-Physics-Notes/Electric Fields and DC.md

 * $I = \frac{Q}{t}$
 * real direction of current: from negative to postive
 * Conventional direction of current: from postive to negative
-* In something
+* In a conductor

 ## Voltage
 * $V = \frac{E}{Q}$
 * >Energy per unit charge
 * Unit: $J/C = Nm/C = Kgms^{-2}m/As = Kgm^2A^{-1}s^{-3}$
 * $p.d. = \frac{E}{Q}$
-* >Energy converted from electric to other form to move the charge
+* >Energy converted from electric to other form to move the charge per unit charge
 * $ε =\frac{E}{Q}$
-* > Energy converted from other form to electric to move the charge
+* > Energy converted from other form to electric to move the charge  in a complete circuit per unit charge
 * > 1 Volt is such a voltage that use 1J of energy to move 1C of charge
-* Across something
+* Across a component

 ## Resistance
 * $R = \frac{V}{I}$